Clemapfel/Mousetrap.jl/README.md

 ## Planned Features

 (in order of priority, highest first)

 + Simplify installation process to `] add mousetrap` for all operating systems
 + Add support for loading custom themes
 + Allow bundling of the Julia runtime and all necessary binary dependencies into a portable executable
++ Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored at runtime C-side
-+ Implement Drag & Drop
++ Implement Drag & Drop of files, images, and widgets
-+ Allow filtering and searching of selectable widgets
++ Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`
-+ Implement CI for C++ and Julia components
-+ Allow for audio playback & manipulating audio data
++ Allow for audio playback and manipulating audio data
 + Add an event controller to capture video game controller / joystick events
 + Allow [other OpenGL-based libraries](https://github.com/MakieOrg/Makie.jl) to render to `RenderArea`
++ Add 3D shapes and geometry shaders to the OpenGL component

 ---